Five of the best board game conversions for your new iPad or iPhone

 There are both iPhone and iPad versions of "Catan," which is unfortunate.
 Try as we might, we couldn't get our in-app purchases to propagate across versions, so pick the version you want carefully!

 There are literally dozens of board game implementations for iOS available.
 We spoke earlier of "Monopoly" and "Scrabble," which are oldies, but goodies.
 Some of the rest of our favorites are "Carcassonne," "Blood Bowl," "Agricola," "Castles of Mad King Ludwig," "Le Havre," and "Splendor."
+As a bonus, many of these titles have versions for older operating systems, so even your original iPad you've got stashed somewhere might be able to get in on the action.

-If you prefer the physical versions of games, there are many play-aids for games available —"Catan" has an official one, '80s robot-stomping game "Battletech" have a few which are difficult to suss out sometimes, and the board game implementation of "XCOM" requires an iPad to play!
+If you prefer the physical versions of games, there are many play-aids for games available — "Catan" has an official one, '80s robot-stomping game "Battletech" have a few which are difficult to suss out sometimes, and the board game implementation of "XCOM" requires an iPad to play!

 "Dungeons and Dragons" has about a thousand different play-aids.
 For the more generic needs, there are hex-map apps, and dozens of dice rollers.